BrentOzarULTD/SQL-Server-First-Responder-Kit/README.md

 * @SkipPartitions = 1 - add this if you want to analyze large partitioned tables.
 We skip these by default for performance reasons.
 * @SkipStatistics = 0 - right now, by default, we skip statistics analysis because we've had some performance issues on this.
 * @Filter = 0 (default) - 1=No low-usage warnings for objects with 0 reads.
 2=Only warn for objects >= 500MB
+* @OutputDatabaseName, @OutputSchemaName, @OutputTableName - these only work for @Mode = 2, index usage detail.

 [*Back to top*](#header1)